-The Veterans' Benefits Program is coordinated by the Veterans' Affairs Office of the College, Services of this office include counseling the veteran concerning benefits, Veterans Administration loans, Veterans Administration work study programs, financial problems, career counseling, and other areas related to the veteran's general welfare.
+The Veterans' Benefits Program is coordinated by the Veterans' Affairs Office of the College.
+Services of this office include counseling the veteran concerning benefits, Veterans Administration loans, Veterans Administration work study programs, financial problems, career counseling, and other areas related to the veteran's general welfare.
 When testing indicates that a veteran should enroll in developmental courses such as reading, writing, or math, the student may pursue these courses with no charge to his or her benefits.
 Tutoring services are also available to the veteran who is having learning difficulties in one or more subjects.
 The veteran student should be aware of some of the Veterans Administration guidelines.
 Violation of these guidelines causes complications in receiving monthly benefits or loss of those benefits.

-Class attendance is mandatory.
-Failure to attend class results in suspension from class.

-- 2. A veteran student who plans to enroll in developmental courses must be tested and show a need in basic skills before enrolling in these courses.

-GPA of 2.0 each semester an award is made.

-Students funded for part-time course loads are expected to achieve a minimum CPA of a course loads. - A veteran student enrolled in television courses must be pursuing more on-campus credit hours than hours taken by television. - A veteran student who has successfully completed credit hours at another college or university must submit a transcript from that college or university before applying for V.A. benefits.
-The transcript is evaluated and credit granted when applicable.

-A veteran student must enroll in courses required for a degree program.
-Information on degree requirements may be obtained from the Registrar's Office.

-6. A veteran student who withdraws or who is dropped from all courses attempted during a semester is considered as making unsatisfactory progress by the V.A. and may lose future benefits.
+- Class attendance is mandatory.
+Failure to attend class results in suspension from class. - A veteran student who plans to enroll in developmental courses must be tested and show a need in basic skills before enrolling in these courses. - A veteran student enrolled in television courses must be pursuing more on-campus credit hours than hours taken by television. - 4.
+A veteran student who has successfully completed credit hours at another college or university must submit a transcript from that college or university before applying for V.A. benefits.
+The transcript is evaluated and credit granted when applicable. - A veteran student must enroll in courses required for a degree program.
+Information on degree requirements may be obtained from the Registrar's Office. - 6.
+A veteran student who withdraws or who is dropped from all courses attempted during a semester is considered as making unsatisfactory progress by the V.A. and may lose future benefits.
 A veteran student must also maintain a satisfactory grade point average as outlined in the catalog.
 The above V.A. regulations are subject to change without notice.
 Students should contact the Veterans' Affairs Office in order to be aware of current regulations and procedures.